-In the previous chapter we looked at adding a new disk drive to an Ubuntu system, creating a partition and file system and then mounting that file system so that the disk can be accessed.
-An alternative to creating fixed partitions and file systems is to use Logical Volume Management (LVM) to create logical disks made up of space from one or more physical or virtual disks or partitions.
-The advantage of using LVM is that space can be added to or removed from logical volumes as needed without the need to spread data over multiple file systems.
+In the previous chapter, we looked at adding a new disk drive to an Ubuntu system, creating a partition and file system, and then mounting that file system to access the disk.
+An alternative to creating fixed partitions and file systems is to use Logical Volume Management (LVM) to create logical disks comprising space from one or more physical or virtual disks or partitions.
+The advantage of using LVM is that space can be added to or removed from logical volumes without spreading data over multiple file systems.

 Let us take, for example, the root (/) file system of an Ubuntu-based server.
-Without LVM this file system would be created with a certain size when the operating system is installed.
-If a new disk drive is installed there is no way to allocate any of that space to the / file system.
+Without LVM, this file system would be created with a specific size when the operating system is installed.
+If a new disk drive is installed, there is no way to allocate any of that space to the / file system.
 The only option would be to create new file systems on the new disk and mount them at particular mount points.
-In this scenario you would have plenty of space on the new file system but the / file system would still be nearly full.
+In this scenario, you would have plenty of space on the new file system, but the / file system would still be nearly full.
 The only option would be to move files onto the new file system.
-With LVM, the new disk (or part thereof) can be assigned to the logical volume containing the root file system thereby dynamically extending the space available.
+With LVM, the new disk (or part thereof) can be assigned to the logical volume containing the home file system, thereby dynamically extending the space available.

-In this chapter we will look at the steps necessary to add new disk space to both a volume group and a logical volume for the purpose of adding additional space to the root file system of an Ubuntu system.
+In this chapter, we will look at the steps necessary to add new disk space to both a volume group and a logical volume to add additional space to the home file system of an Ubuntu system.

-LVM provides a flexible and high level approach to managing disk space.
-Instead of each disk drive being split into partitions of fixed sizes onto which fixed size file systems are created, LVM provides a way to group together disk space into logical volumes which can be easily resized and moved.
+LVM provides a flexible and high-level approach to managing disk space.
+Instead of each disk drive being split into partitions of fixed sizes onto which fixed-size file systems are created, LVM provides a way to group disk space into logical volumes that can be easily resized and moved.
 In addition, LVM allows administrators to carefully control disk space assigned to different groups of users by allocating distinct volume groups or logical volumes to those users.
-When the space initially allocated to the volume is exhausted the administrator can simply add more space without having to move the user files to a different file system.
+When the space initially allocated to the volume is exhausted, the administrator can add more space without moving the user files to a different file system.
 LVM consists of the following components:

-The Volume Group is the high level container which holds one or more logical volumes and physical volumes.
+The Volume Group is the high-level container with one or more logical and physical volumes.

 A physical volume represents a storage device such as a disk drive or other storage media.